 We also carry architecturally interesting backless benches that act as solitaire seats, such as Manutti's Japanese-inspired San Bench.
 A cantilever bench is another design-forward alternative to the classic garden bench.

 Finally, a multi-purpose bench is an excellent way to add seating and utility to your space.
 A teak storage bench, like the Aven Chest Seat, provides interior space for small cushions and garden accessories as well as roomy seating.
-Other multi-use benches include Houe's Molo Sunbed, which easily adjusts from lounger to bench, and Sifas's Oskar collection, designed to function as a seat or a coffee table.
+Another example of a multi-use bench is Houe's Molo Sunbed, which easily adjusts from lounger to bench.

 What material should my outdoor bench be?